top of page

 Singing "Just Believe" with Wizards of Winter & former TSO member Guy Lemonnier

 You've probably heard the expression "Jesus, take the wheel".
-Well, in 2017 he gave me a firm shove to the passenger seat and brought my party bus to a screeching halt.
+Well, in 2017 he gave me a firm shove to the passenger seat and brought my party bus to a halt.

-I began having prophetic dreams that came true within days, and eerie coincidences that went beyond mere chance (believers call these God winks).
+I began having dreams that came true within days, and eerie coincidences that went beyond mere chance (believers call these God winks).
 Many experiences I would describe as, callings:

 Day 1: ring ring.
-"It's me.
-God.
+"It's God.
 I'm real.
 There's something I want you to do."

 Day 2: ring ring.
 "Hey you.
 Yes, YOU.
 This is not going away.
 It's time."

 Day 3: ring ring.
-"Good morning.
-Did you dream of a great blue heron?
-And he explained my plan for you?
+"Did you dream of a great blue heron?
 I just had him land on your roof.
 Go and see.
 Do you believe in me now?"

 Day 3 really happened.
 I'd lived in my house for 11 years and never seen a great blue heron nearby.
 This one sat on my roof and looked right into my eyes when I went out to see.
 It was one of many astonishing events that left me with a choice: a) admit God is calling me, or b) check into a mental institution.